dariober/ASCIIGenome/docs/commandHelp.rst

 :code:`filterVariantReads [-r from/to] [-all] [-v] [track_regex = .*]...`

-Filter reads containing a variant in the given interval. filterVariantReads selects for reads where the read sequence mismatches with the reference sequence in the given interval on the current chromosome.
+Filter reads containing a variant in the given interval.
+ :code:`filterVariantReads` selects for reads where the read sequence mismatches with the reference sequence in the given interval on the current chromosome.
 This command is useful to inspect reads supporting a putative alternate allele at a variant site.

 NOTES

-* filterVariantReads requires a reference fasta sequence to be set, e.g. via the command line option :code:`-fa <ref.fa>` or with command :code:`setGenome`.
+* :code:`filterVariantReads` requires a reference fasta sequence to be set, e.g. via the command line option :code:`-fa <ref.fa>` or with command :code:`setGenome`.

 * The CIGAR string determines a mismatch between read and reference.
-Consequently, there may be be an inconsistency between variant positions in reads and positions in a VCF file if some normalization or indel realignment has been performed by the variant caller that generated the VCF.
+Consequently, there may be an inconsistency between variant positions in reads and positions in a VCF file if some normalization or indel realignment has been performed by the variant caller that generated the VCF.
 In such cases consider enlarging the target interval.

 * The position (POS) of deletions in VCF files refer to the first non-deleted base on the reference.
 Therefore, the interval to :code:`-r` should be POS+1 to filter for reads supporting a deletion (but see also the previous point).